tflowdev/the-flow/examples/kfold_cv/README.md

 # K-Ffold Cross Validation Example

-This directory contains two examples of performing a k-fold cross validation analysis with Ludwig.
+This directory contains two examples of performing a k-fold cross validation analysis with The Flow.

 ## Classification Example

-This example illustrates running the k-fold cv with the `ludwig experiment` cli.
+This example illustrates running the k-fold cv with the `theflow experiment` cli.

 To run this example execute this bash script: